Jazz Handbook

 Graduating Recital Recordings

-It is the school’s policy to make an audio recording of all degree recitals.
-Copies of recordings made by the Department of recitals or ensemble concerts may be obtained through the main office.
-The order form for this purpose is available in the school’s main office.
-Students or other persons are not permitted to procure or operate their own audio or video equipment for the recital, as stated earlier.
+The school has a policy to record audio of all degree recitals.
+Copies of recordings made by the Department of Music for recitals or ensemble concerts can be obtained from the main office.
+An order form for this purpose is available there.
+Students and other individuals are not allowed to use their own audio or video equipment during the recital, as previously mentioned.

 -